Chriss4302-del/About-me/README.md

 Currently building a portfolio of hands-on IT projects focusing on system understanding, user handling, and structured development.

-Projects range from basic IT tools and system utilities to academic group projects, reflecting continuous learning over time
+Projects range from basic IT tools and system utilities to academic group projects, reflecting continuous learning over time.